Lennard's Carrying Co Ltd v Asiatic Petroleum Co Ltd: Significance

-Prior to this case the primary means of imposing liability on a corporation was through vicarious liability, but that applied only to employees of the company, which excluded the directors.
-After the Lennard case, the alter ego theory has become the most powerful method of imposing liability on a corporation.
+Prior to this case the primary means of imposing liability on a corporation was through vicarious liability, but that applied only to employees of the company and excluded the directors.
+Since the Lennard case, the alter ego theory has become the most powerful method of imposing liability on a corporation.
 It has proved to be particularly effective for imposing criminal liability.